goldmansachs/obevo/obevo-site/src/site/markdown/db-project-structure.md

 -   migration: No automatic inference is done.
 Users will have to define dependencies explicitly

+Note: cross-schema object dependencies cannot yet be inferred.
+Please use the explicit dependency specification for those use cases, described next.

 ### Explicit dependency definition by users to override/supplement the inferred dependency